rajeshpillai/elixir-todo-app/tutorial.md

 If the user types in 'yes' then delete, otherwise dont' delete.
 (Refer the code for more details, but try to implement on our own first)

+# Show all todos
+Add an option to show all todos in the database.